fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-map-using-angularjs.md

 heading: Your First Map in AngularJS using FusionCharts
 ---

-TFusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
+FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 We have built a simple and lightweight **Angularjs** directive which provides bindings for **FusionCharts**.
 The `angularjs-fusioncharts` directive allows you to easily add rich and interactive charts to any **Angularjs** project.

 In this page, we'll see how to install FusionCharts and render a gauge using the `angularjs-fusionCharts` directive.